arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/mkr-1000-web-server-ap-mode/mkr-1000-web-server-ap-mode.md

 ### Circuit

-Follow the wiring diagram below to connect the LED to the MKR 1000 board.
+Follow the wiring diagram below to connect the LED to the WiFi board.

 ![Circuit with board, resistor and LED.](assets/MKR1000_T5_IMG01.png)